bdyontar/NoSeMaze/Documentation/HardwareDocumentation/README.md

 ### 5. RFID Antenna

 RFID antenna used are RFID antenna from DorsetID.
-For more information of which antenna is used, please contact Wolfgang Kelsch (wolfgang.kelsch@zi-mannheim.de).
+For more information of which antenna is used, please contact Wolfgang Kelsch (wokelsch@uni-mainz.de).

 ### 6. RFID Decoder

 RFID decoder user are RFID decoder from DorsetID.
-For more information of which decoder is used, please contact Wolfgang Kelsch (wolfgang.kelsch@zi-mannheim.de).
+For more information of which decoder is used, please contact Wolfgang Kelsch (wokelsch@uni-mainz.de).

 ## Tube Test System

 ### 1. RFID Antennae

 Four antenna are used to detect animal activities by two tubes.
 Antenna used are from DorsetID.
-For which antenna is used, please contact Wolfgang Kelsch (wolfgang.kelsch@zi-mannheim.de).
+For which antenna is used, please contact Wolfgang Kelsch (wokelsch@uni-mainz.de).

 ### 2. RFID Decoders

-Four decoder are connected using RS485 protocoll in a chain.
+Four decoder are connected using RS485 protocol in a chain.
 The first decoder in the chain is connected via a RS485-to-USB adapter to the computer.

 ## Environment Sensor Module